Eleanor Layfield Davis

-Eleanor Layfield Davis (1911–1985), also called ELDA, was an American painter.
+Eleanor Layfield Davis (1911 – September 2, 1985), also called ELDA, was an American painter.
 She served on the Board of Trustees for Meredith College and both Meredith and Wake Forest University award art scholarships in her memory.

 Life

 Eleanor Layfield Davis was born Eleanor Layfield in 1911, in Richmond, Virginia.
 She grew up in the Raleigh, North Carolina area, attending Peace College and Sweet Briar College.
 Davis went on to graduate from Meredith College in 1932.
 She was married to Egbert Lawrence Davis Jr. (1911–2006) and had four children.

 Davis did not start painting until she was 47 years old.
 She primarily signed her works with the name ELDA developed from her initials.
 In addition to paintings, Davis also drew sketches and sculpted.
 She spent much of her life helping build up the arts community in Winston-Salem, North Carolina.
 She studied art at the Arts and Crafts Association of Winston-Salem and took some courses at the University of North Carolina at Greensboro.
 Davis was a founder and President of Associated Artists of Winston-Salem as well as organizer of Art Gallery Originals.
-Davis died in 1985.
+Davis died on September 2, 1985, at Baptist Hospital in Winston–Salem.
+She was buried in Forsyth Memorial Park.